tailcallhq/tailcallhq.github.io/docs/guides/apollo-studio.md

 1. Next we need to connect Apollo with our running instance of Tailcall.
 There are two ways to let Apollo know about your GraphQL schema:

    1. Navigate to `Local Introspection`.
 If you have a deployed instance of your GraphQL server you can put the URL pointing to that in `Endpoint URL` and click on `Introspect and Upload`.
 If not, start a local instance of `tailcall` and put the local url here, similar to how is shown in the image below.
-You can start a local instance of tailcall by running `tailcall start` (click [here](./cli.md) to know more).
+You can start a local instance of Tailcall by running `tailcall start` (click [here](./cli.md) to know more).

       ![local-introspection.png](../../static/images/apollo-studio/local-introspection.png)